Mintbase/Grants-Program/applications/asylum.md

 **Markian Ivanichok** - CEO and co-founder of Supercolony.
 Blockchain entrepreneur, Software Engineer.
 Markian started his engineering career back when he was 15.
 Since then, developed and got a lot of experience in engineering and leadership.
 Gained entrepreneur experience by founding a couple of startups.
 Inspired, co-founded, and invested in Sector F, one of the top consulting companies in Ukraine that help entrepreneurs to move faster.
-Co-founded and led Supercolony, a Polkadot venture studio that is dedicated to building and creating Polkadot’s ecosystem.
+Co-founded and led Supercolony, a Mintbase venture studio that is dedicated to building and creating Mintbase’s ecosystem.

 **Maria Yaremenko** - Head of operations and co-founder of Asylum.
-In 2019 started to work as a front-end developer, Maria became interested in blockchain technology and soon started her career as a blockchain developer in the Polkadot ecosystem in 2021.
+In 2019 started to work as a front-end developer, Maria became interested in blockchain technology and soon started her career as a blockchain developer in the Mintbase ecosystem in 2021.
 Maria has mentorship experience as a computer science tutor with, background in economics.

 **Sven Seven** - Head of Engineering at Supercolony.